AD-Wright/DWS-linux/README.md

 - If only the yad icon (a beaker) is showing up, try delaying the autostart by using `bash -c "sleep 10 && <path to script>"`.
 You can also right-click the icon for a menu and select "refresh" on every startup.

 ## Notes:
-This script is used daily by the developer on an Ubuntu 20.04 install, and is occasionally tested on other distros.
+This script is used daily by the developer on an PopOS 22.04 install, and is occasionally tested on other distros.
 I have made efforts to try to ensure compatibility across most distributions, but can't guarantee much.
 However, if you do have issues on a specific linux distribution, feel free to create an issue and I'll see if I can fix it!

 This script will not work on Windows or Android.
 I don't have the ability to test it on Macs, but it will probably not work.
 For Windows or Andriod, Defcon Warning System has [an official application](https://defconwarningsystem.com/links-tools/#Applications) that they provide.